 Hedwig’s Hill was founded in 1853 by Christopher Voges and Ludwig Martin.
 The two men were German descendants and traveled to Texas with a group of people wanting to establish a German colony in the area.

 In five years, the town had its first post office.
 The primary economic activities were farming and freight businesses.
 By the beginning of the 20th century, Hedwigs Hill had added a community store and cotton, wool, and cattle business.
 Also, the town had a school and three churches.

 All this wealth didn’t last long.
-A few decades later, Hedwig Hill lost most of its trade when other local roads were established.
-For more than three decades, the population was never more than ten people.
-Surprisingly, in the 1960s, the population increased to around sixty people before dropping back to ten in 2000.
+Hedwig Hill lost most of its trade a few decades later when other local roads were established.
+The population was never more than ten for over three decades.
+Surprisingly, in the 1960s, the population increased to around sixty before dropping to ten in 2000.